contiv/vpp/docs/MANUAL_INSTALL_CAVIUM.md

 ```
 kubeadm init --token-ttl 0 --pod-network-cidr=10.1.0.0/16
 ```
-**Note:** `kubeadm init` will autodetect the network interface to advertise the master on as the interface with the default gateway.
+**Note:** `kubeadm init` will autodetect the network interface associated with default gateway to advertise the master's IP.
 If you want to use a different interface (i.e. a custom management network setup), specify the `--apiserver-advertise-address=<ip-address>` argument to kubeadm init.
 For
 example: